| 3 min read

 In some instances, sensor information might be used in a passive way, for example in a display function, or in the form of a proximity beep when reversing toward another object.
 In such cases, it is still the driver’s responsibility to take action, based on information that is ultimately derived from sensors.
 In these cases, information and actions will form a feedback loop with a responsiveness (gain) biased toward the human's ability to engage.

 In other cases, multi-sourced sensor information can be used to inform driver assistance systems or Artificial Intelligence (AI) learning algorithms, such as those that are actively controlling a vehicle in a full Level 5 autonomy scenario, or augmenting the human piloting task.
-These systems must be active and agile, much faster in a feedback loop sense, and they must robust, tested under a broader variety of conditions - especially failsafe events, such that sensor feed false positives/negatives do not cause errors or significant disruptions.
+These systems must be active and agile, much faster in a feedback loop sense, and they must be robustly tested under a broader variety of conditions - especially failsafe events, such that sensor feed false positives/negatives do not cause errors or significant disruptions.
 In addition, particularly in the case of AI development work, it's important to avoid 'incorrect training' for deep learning systems because they can and will learn the wrong things! e.g., compare AI system learning derived from stationary DIL simulator labs to fully dynamic DIL simulator labs...

 But no matter how sensor information and the subsequent logic is implemented, it's impossible to know how real people might respond and behave until human participation is put into play.
 In complex and mixed-mode situations, sometimes the answer is not what one might expect.
 How might a person who is in a particular mood, is tired, is distracted by a mobile phone, or is interacting with other information and devices, respond to sensor-derived information and/or system interventions?
 How might fundamental perceptions of brand quality be conveyed across and around AI interventions and hand-overs?
 How might an AI driver deliver a pleasant, non-disruptive occupant experience in the face of even the most basic, everyday mobility situations?